Preparing for FDA’s Compounding MOU

 The complimentary home study webinar is eligible for Accreditation Council for Pharmacy Education (ACPE)-accredited continuing pharmacy education (CPE) credit.
 More details regarding the presentations, CPE activity credits, and browser requirements can be found in the CPE Activity Information Guide.

-Jay Campbell, executive director of the North Carolina Board of Pharmacy, is serving as chairperson of the NABP Executive Committee.
+Jay Campbell, executive director of the North Carolina Board of Pharmacy, served as chairperson of the NABP Executive Committee.
 In addition, Mr Campbell has served on many of the Association’s committees and task forces, including the Committee on Law Enforcement/Legislation, the Committee on Resolutions, and the Task Force to Review and Recommend Revisions to the Controlled Substances Act.
 Mr Campbell teaches pharmacy law and ethics classes at three North Carolina universities.
 Mr Campbell earned his bachelor of science degree in pharmacy from the University of North Carolina at Chapel Hill and his juris doctor degree from Vanderbilt University School of Law.

 Melissa Madigan is associate executive director, professional affairs for NABP.
 Melissa started with NABP in 1995 as professional affairs manager after graduating from DePaul University College of Law.
 Prior to that, she practiced pharmacy in a variety of settings, including University of Illinois Hospital, Loyola University Hospital’s Cancer Center, and Dominick’s Stores.
 Melissa graduated from the University of Illinois at Chicago College of Pharmacy and spent five years as a pharmacy law instructor at Midwestern University Chicago College of Pharmacy.
 She is also Past President of the American Society for Pharmacy Law.